 If you’re struggling to take flattering selfies, take advice from the pros.
 Instagram influencer Vi Luong says you should take a series of nine selfies from different angles.

 Hold up your smartphone and get ready for some head tilting.
 First, keep your face straight forward, facing the camera.
 Then, take three pictures: one with the camera right in front of your face, one above and one below.
 As an example, here’s what her photos look like:

 Lastly, it’s time to tilt your face to the left.
-Now that you’re pointed in a brand new direction, keep your head still and snap three pictures at this new angle.
+Now that you’re pointed in a new direction, keep your head still and snap three pictures at this new angle.

 Follow the same formula as before.
 Here is Vi Luong’s example:

 Once you get these nine photos, compare them to one another to see which angle suits you best.
 Now, you can make sure you’re taking flattering selfies.
-Maybe you think this sounds like a lot work, but a few minutes of smiling seems worth it to take pictures the family won’t poke fun at you for.
+Maybe you think this sounds like a lot of work, but a few minutes of smiling seems worth it to take pictures the family won’t poke fun at you for.

 3. Want sparkling eyes?
 Look toward the light